kubernetes-sigs/hierarchical-namespaces/docs/user-guide/quickstart.md

 EOF
 ```

-Lets create Service in namespace `team-a`:
+Create a Service in namespace `team-a`:
 ```bash
 kubectl create service clusterip team-a-svc --clusterip=None -n team-a
 ```

-And when we try to create Service in namespace `team-b`:
+Now, when you try to create a Service in namespace `team-b`:
 ```bash
 kubectl create service clusterip team-b-svc --clusterip=None -n team-b
 ```
-We get an error:
+You get an error:
 ```
 Error from server (Forbidden): error when creating "STDIN":